-- If a dental insurance policy covers implants, be sure to review the plan’s annual limit as there may be some additional out-of-pocket payment.
+- If a dental insurance policy covers implants, be sure to review the plan’s annual limit as there may be some additional out-of-pocket costs.

-- The crown attached to the abutment of a dental implant can be covered under some dental plans.
+- The crown attached to the abutment of a dental implant may be covered under some dental plans.

 - Some medical insurance plans are beginning to cover aspects of dental implants, especially if there are medical complications as a result of tooth loss.

 - Insurance covering injuries and accidents that require the replacement of one or more teeth may allow for dental implants.